Replace paper checks with electronic payments and get your money faster

 Learning about the deposit process can help you understand why deposit holds sometimes happen.

+1 Zelle should only be used to send money to friends, family or others you trust.
 We recommend that you do not use Zelle to send money to those you do not know.
 Transfers require enrollment in the service and must be made from an eligible Bank of America consumer or business deposit account to a domestic bank account or consumer debit card.
 Recipients have 14 days to enroll to receive money or the transfer will be canceled.
 Transactions typically occur in minutes when the recipient’s email address or U.S. mobile number is already enrolled with Zelle.
 We will send you an email alert with transaction details after you send money using Zelle.
 Dollar and frequency limits apply.
-See the Online Banking Service Agreement for further details.
-Payment requests to others not already enrolled in Zelle must be sent to an email address.
+See the Online Banking Service Agreement at bankofamerica.com/serviceagreement for further details.
 Data connection required.
 Message and data rates may apply.
 Neither Bank of America nor Zelle offers a protection program for any authorized payments made with Zelle.
+Regular account fees apply.
+Payments made between consumers enrolled with Zelle do not typically incur transaction fees. ↩

 Zelle and the Zelle related marks are wholly owned by Early Warning Services, LLC and are used herein under license.